He vowed to make St. Jude an inclusive place, a place of hope for kids with life-threatening diseases, as well as their families .

 Lisa and her children were all treated at St. Jude for acute lymphoblastic leukemia (ALL), a type of blood cancer.
 St. Jude has increased the survival rates for ALL from 4% before opening in 1962 to 94% today.

-Since it opened in 1962, treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80%.
-St. Jude won't stop until no child dies from cancer.
+When St. Jude opened in 1962, childhood cancer was largely considered incurable.
+Since then, St. Jude has helped push the overall survival rate from 20% to more than 80%, and we won't stop until no child dies from cancer.

 Our stories continue to reflect our founder's vision that St. Jude be a place of hope and inspiration.